stevegt/grid-cli/v2/DESIGN.md

 - The `Message` structure includes the promise as the first element in the `Parms` field.
 Recipients route or discard messages based on the leading promise.

+### Why (or Why Not) the Message Structure Should Have Module Hash as the Second Element

+### Why the Module Hash Should Be the Second Element:

+1. **Efficient Routing**: Including the module hash as the second element helps in efficiently routing the message to the correct module.
+This makes the lookup faster as the kernel can quickly identify which module is responsible for handling the message.

+2. **Clarity and Determinism**: By specifying the module hash right after the promise hash, the message structure becomes more deterministic.
+It ensures that the correct module is always targeted, reducing ambiguity and potential errors.

+3. **Security and Trust**: Having the module hash helps in verifying that the message is being handled by the appropriate module.
+This strengthens the security model by ensuring that promises are fulfilled by trusted modules.

+4. **Modularity**: This structure supports a highly modular system where each module can clearly advertise which promises it can handle, leading to better organization and maintainability.

+### Why the Module Hash Should Not Be the Second Element:

+1. **Flexibility**: Some might argue that having a fixed slot for the module hash reduces flexibility.
+If the system evolves to use a different routing mechanism, this fixed structure might hinder adaptability.

+2. **Overhead**: Including additional hashes in the message might increase the message size slightly, adding a minor overhead.
+However, this trade-off is often negligible compared to the benefits in routing efficiency and security.

+Overall, while there are minor trade-offs, including the module hash as the second element right after the promise hash greatly enhances the system’s efficiency, clarity, security, and modularity.

 ## Syscall Tree

 - **Hierarchical Syscall Tree**: The kernel uses a hierarchical syscall tree to store acceptance history.
 This tree functions as an "ant routing" mechanism, caching successful paths to optimize future routing.